 211 is a service offered by United Way of Santa Cruz that refers Santa Cruz County residents to the local services they need.
 By dialing 211, callers can find information on housing and shelters, transportation service, childcare, utility and rental assistance, and many other programs.
 It's fast, free, confidential, and available 24 hours a day, 7 days a week.

 California Lifeline Telephone Program

-The California Public Utility Commission’s (PUC) California Lifeline program provides discounted basic residential (landline) telephone services to low-income households.
+The California Public Utility Commission's (PUC) California Lifeline program provides discounted basic residential (landline) telephone services to low-income households.
 You can qualify for California Lifeline if you (or another person in your household) are enrolled in an eligible public-assistance program.
 You can also qualify if your total household income meets the California Lifeline income guidelines.
 For more information, please call your telephone company or the Lifeline Center at 866-272-0349.
-You can also visit PUC’s website at www.cpuc.ca.gov.
+You can also visit the Government Benefits website.

 Catholic Charities provides immediate assistance for people facing rent/eviction situations, utility shutoff, food and lodging needs, and other emergency situations.
-For more information contact 831-722-2675.
+For more information call 831-722-2675.

 Central Coast Energy Services

 Watsonville, CA 95077

 Community Action Board of Santa Cruz County, Inc.

 Need help paying your water bill?
 Are you low-income and affected by the drought?
 Call the Community Action Board's Drought Assistance Program (DWAP) or visit their office during office hours to see if you qualify.
 Eligibility guidelines are based on the maximum gross monthly income: